+If the S-NODE ADDITION REQUEST message contains the NID IE, the S-NG-RAN node may use it to identify the selected SNPN together with the Selected PLMN IE.

 Interactions with the S-NG-RAN node Reconfiguration Completion procedure:

 If the S-NG-RAN node admits at least one PDU session resource, the S-NG-RAN node shall start the timer TXnDCoverall when sending the S-NODE ADDITION REQUEST ACKNOWLEDGE message to the M-NG-RAN node.
 The reception of the S-NODE RECONFIGURATION COMPLETE message shall stop the timer TXnDCoverall.